 - Heat a kadai with oil, splutter mustard, add curry leaves.
 Add diced potato and cook for 2 mins.
 Stir every 30 secs.

-- Add 2 tsp sambar powder, ⅛ tsp turmeric, required salt.
+- Add 2 teaspoon sambar powder, ⅛ teaspoon turmeric, required salt.

 - Mix and cook same way for 2 – 4 mins in medium flame, stirring every 30 secs.
 Cook for 2 more minutes covered.
 Once done, remove in serving bowl.

 - There are many variations you could do to suit your taste buds.

 - *Add a pinch of cumin seeds/ fennel seeds after spluttering mustard.

 - *Crushed garlic cloves(2) can be added along with curry leaves.